coolaj86/human-readable-ids-js/README.md

 The goal is to have several billion possible combinations by adding more words as well as expanding the ids to have verbs and adverbs.

+For a larger address space now, consider <https://github.com/linus/greg/>, which also has the benefit of bi-directional conversion.

 Usage
 =======